signalfx/splunk-otel-lambda/README.md

 > :construction: This project is currently in **BETA**.
 It is **officially supported** by Splunk.
 However, breaking changes **MAY** be introduced.

 Splunk OpenTelemetry Lambda is a downstream distribution of the [OpenTelemetry Lambda](https://github.com/open-telemetry/opentelemetry-lambda).
-Supported OpenTelemetry Lambda layers are preconfigured to use Splunk as the tracing backend (direct ingest or SmartAgent).
+Supported OpenTelemetry Lambda layers are preconfigured to use Splunk Observability Cloud as the tracing backend.
 Users can enhance their existing Lambda functions by adding the Splunk-managed layer directly.
 Layer ARNs [are published here](https://github.com/signalfx/lambda-layer-versions/).

 ## Get started

-Currently, following components are supported:
+Currently following components are supported:
 - [Java wrapper](#java-wrapper)
 - [Python wrapper](#python-wrapper)

 ### Configuration

-All wrapper layers are preconfigured to use Splunk as the tracing backend.
+All wrapper layers are preconfigured to use Splunk Observability Cloud as the tracing backend.

 1. Context propagation